For the latest news, visit:

 A Funny Thing Happened on the Way to the Gynecologic Oncology Unit at Memorial Sloan Kettering Cancer Center of New York City!

 A play by, Halley Feiffer and a New York Times Critics' Pick!

 Presented at Primal Forces Theatre, February 5- March 1, 2020!

 "Shelley Keelor, as Huey's conservative mother, a belt that does justice in a low-energy second act.
 Keelor is a dash of humor, a flash of dry wit in otherwise grim scenes, and her insane vocal flexings in 'Change Don't Come Easy' are a gift."

-When we won the Carbonell Award for Best Production of a Musical @ The Broward Center for the Performing Arts.
+When we won the Carbonell Award for Best Production of a Musical @ The Broward Center for the Performing Arts in 2019.